Main content start

 HUMCORE 112

-This course will journey through ancient Greek and Roman literature from Homer to St. Augustine, in constant conversation with the other HumCore travelers in the Ancient Middle East, Africa and South Asia, and Early China.
+This course will journey through ancient Greek and Roman literature from Homer's Iliad to the Meditations of Marcus Aurelius, in constant conversation with the other HumCore travelers in the Ancient Middle East, Africa and South Asia, and Early China.

 Autumn